Sayuri Matsumura: Career

 In January 2021, she and fellow Nogizaka46 member Erika Ikuta performed a cover of the song "1・2・3" by Mafumafu and Soraru; the song was used as an opening theme to the anime series Pokémon Master Journeys: The Series.
 On April 15, 2021 Matsumura announced her graduation on her Niconico program Nama no Idol ga Suki (生のアイドルが好き).
 Her graduation concert was held at the Yokohama Arena on June 22 and 23, 2021.
 She officially graduated from the group on July 13, with her posting on its official blog for the last time that day.
 Her blog posts were deleted on August 19.

 She also graduated from CanCam in that magazine's October issue, which was released on August 20.

 On September 30, 2021, it was announced that Matsumura will become a regular model for the fashion magazine Baila in that magazine's November issue, released on October 12.

 On August 27, 2023, Matsumura announced her transfer from Nogizaka46, LLC to Ikushima Planning Office.
 Her official fanclub and B4ND (pronounced "beyond") account were launched on the same day.

+Personal life

+On December 3, 2025, Matsumura announced on her official social media accounts that she had gotten married and is expecting her first child.
+In March 12 of the following year, she announced that she had given birth.
+The gender of the baby was not disclosed.